 Due to the saltiness in the water of the lake, there is very less micro-vegetation.
 There are no fish or other aquatic life in the lake, except for some small crustaceans.
 However, numerous ducks and gulls over and on the lake surface can be spotted in plenty.
 There are some species of scrub and perennial herbs that grow in the marshes around the lake.

 The lake serves as an important breeding ground for a variety of birds including a number of migratory birds.
 During summer, the Bar-headed goose and Brahmini ducks are commonly spotted around this region.
-A number of species of wildlife including the kiang and the Marmot can also be seen here.
+A number of species of wildlife including the king and the Marmot can also be seen here.

 How to get here:

 Pangong Tso can be reached in a five-hour drive from Leh.
 Most of the journey is through a rough and dramatically scenic mountain road.
 The road crosses the villages of Shey and Gya and traverses the Changla pass.
 Road down from Changla Pass leads through Tangste and other smaller villages, crossing river called Pagal Naala also known as “The Crazy Stream”.
-Another lake to visit in Ladakh, is the beautiful Tsomoriri Lake.
+Another lake to visit in Ladakh is the beautiful Tsomoriri Lake.

 When to visit: